 Further atleast 10 new facilities and completion of the balance infrastructure in fewof the above facilities is planned during 2018-19.
 CONCOR will continue with its plans ofCAPEX for further developing new Terminals especially along the upcoming Western &Eastern DFC including in partnership with Ports both existing as well as upcoming.

 HIGH SPEED WAGONS CONTAINERS AND HANDLING EQUIPMENTS

-Your Company continued to make progress in the field of information technology.
-TheVSAT based network has been extended and now it covers 73 locations.
-The TerminalManagement Systems for Domestic (DTMS) for EXIM (ETMS) ERP for Oracle Financial HRPayroll Container Repair System Operation system were implemented for the expandednetwork of terminals and a Data Warehouse Module for commercial applications oncentralized architecture is running smoothly across field locations/Regional Offices andCorporate Office.
+Your Company continued to make progress in the field of Information Technology.
+TheVSAT based hybrid network has been extended and now it covers 82 locations.
+The TerminalManagement System for Domestic (DTMS) for EXIM (ETMS) ERP for Oracle Financial HRPayroll Container Repair System Operation system was implemented for the expandednetwork of terminals and a Data Warehouse Module for commercial applications oncentralized architecture is running smoothly across field locations/Regional Offices andCorporate Office.

-There were Quality Audits undertaken by internal trained Quality Auditors from timeto time.
-Special emphasis was made on Swach Bharat" campaign in physicalcleanliness of the workstation & other places and proper stacking of files recordsetc. for positive work environment.
+Quality Audits were undertaken by internal trained Quality Auditors from time totime.
+Special emphasis was made on Swach Bharat" campaign in physicalcleanliness of the workstation & other places so as to have a positive and vibrantsynergy of work environment and cleanliness.

 JOINT VENTURES/ STRATEGIC ALLIANCES